Sonoma, California: Transportation

 California State Route 12 is the main route in Sonoma, passing through the populated areas of the Sonoma Valley and connecting it to Santa Rosa to the north and Napa to the east.
 State routes 121 and 116 run to the south of town, passing through the unincorporated area of Schellville and connecting Sonoma Valley to Napa, Petaluma to the west, and Marin County to the south.
 Sonoma County Transit provides bus service from Sonoma to other points in the county.
 VINE Transit also operates a route between Napa and Sonoma.

 The nearest airport with regularly scheduled commercial passenger service is Charles M. Schulz–Sonoma County Airport, about 30 mi northwest of Sonoma.
 San Francisco International Airport and Oakland International Airport are both about 60 mi south of Sonoma.

+Sonoma Valley Transit Buses are also available via the 30, 34, and 40 lines.